Pushpender015/Blog-App/README.md

 ## Prerequisites
 - [Node.js](https://nodejs.org/en/download/) installed on your machine.
 - [MongoDB](https://www.mongodb.com/try/download/community) for the database.
+- Postman for testing the API.
+- MongoDB Compass for managing and visualizing the database.

 Ensure MongoDB is running on your local machine or cloud (if using MongoDB Atlas).